String literal: Motivation

-This is because string literals have array type, char [n] (C) or const char [n] (C++), which cannot be added; this is not a restriction in most other languages.
+This is because string literals have array type, char[] (C) or const char[] (C++), which cannot be added; this is not a restriction in most other languages.
+Do note that operator+ is overloaded for string literals in C++.

 This is particularly important when used in combination with the C preprocessor, to allow strings to be computed following preprocessing, particularly in macros.
 As a simple example: